 - rice, noodles

 - unsalted nuts

 In some children with CKD, the kidneys do a poor job of removing potassium from the blood, and blood potassium levels can become very high.
 Too little or too much potassium can cause heart and muscle problems.
 Children with CKD should have their blood checked regularly to make sure their potassium levels are normal.
 Your child’s food and drink choices can affect his or her potassium level.
 Talk with your child’s health care team about how much potassium your child should have.

 If the health care team suggests your child needs to lower the amount of potassium in his or her diet, you can help your child by

-- checking with your health care professional about using salt substitutes, which can be very high in potassium
+- using spices and herbs instead of salt substitutes, which can be very high in potassium

 - talking with your child's dietitian about choosing foods your child likes that have the right amount of potassium